oddbeck/base-connector-midpoint/setup.md

+# Enable group auto assignment

+For this to work you need to enable group auto assignment.
+This is done under the 'System' -> 'Role management'

 # application role
 On application role you must have something similar to this:
 This is basically copied from the docs page from Evolveum